Articles and Q&A about LED promotional trucks

 Can I protect the screens from vandalism?

 The outdoor grade LED displays are similar to the displays you’ve seen at concerts and football stadiums, except much higher quality.
 They can withstand all weather conditions, but are no more impervious to vandalism than the rest of the vehicle.
-Nonetheless, over the last dozen years, we have received reports of only two customers’ trucks experiencing any incidence of vandalism.
+Nonetheless, over the last twenty years, we have received reports of only two customers’ trucks experiencing any incidence of vandalism.

 How does one deliver ad content to the screens?

-All Spark trucks include remote administration, which includes a live 4G Internet connection and software that includes the ability to create custom playlists of ads which can be uploaded live to the truck while it is on the road.
+All Spark trucks include remote administration, which includes a live 5G Internet connection and software that includes the ability to create custom playlists of ads which can be uploaded live to the truck while it is on the road.

 What does the body weigh?